-John also leads a focus group of CDM advisors, offering health and safety support to designers and principal designers.
+Alongside John’s Team Leader role, he also leads a focus group of CDM advisors, offering health and safety support to designers and principal designers across all offices.

 Tell us your biggest career influence?

 I’ve had a lot of influences, but working in South Africa for seven years in the 80’s taught me a lot.
 I was working for a private architectural firm on two types of architectural style – modern and post-modern.
-My years there involved a wide variety of projects, from hospitals and schools to gold mining headquarters, and my experience there taught me a great deal.
+My years there involved a wide variety of projects, from hospitals and schools to gold mining headquarters, and my experience there was invaluable.

 What is your proudest moment?